sunnysideup/silverstripe-push-notifications/README.md

 composer require push-notifications
 ```

 Add a manifest.json file to your main web directory!
 See manifest.json.example as an example.
+Details will overwrite automatically, but the file must exist.

 ### Configuration